Tearnote/portfolio/README.md

 *Portfolio* is a dynamic website showcasing my projects, with commissioning functionality, made for [Code Institute](https://codeinstitute.net/)'s 5th submission project.

+A live version is deployed and available [here](https://portfolio.tear.moe).

 ## Important notes

 The documentation is split across three files: